- Heath and Reach

 School Holidays 10:00 - 17:00

-Rushmere Country Park has not told us if they are fully wheelchair friendly.
+No, Rushmere Country Park is not wheelchair friendly.

 The majority of routes are not hard-surfaced but are sandy with steep slopes in places.

-Rushmere Country Park has not told us if they are fully pushchair friendly.
+No, Rushmere Country Park have stated they are not pushchair friendly.

 Dogs are welcome